freenas/freenas-docs/userguide/system.rst

    +----------------------+----------------+--------------------------------------------------------------------------------------------------------------------------------+

-If you make any changes, click the :guilabel:`Save` button.
+After making any changes, click the :guilabel:`Save` button.

-This screen also contains the following buttons:
+This screen also contains these buttons:

 **Factory Restore:** resets the configuration database to the default base version.
 However, it does not delete user SSH keys or any other